-75') $\rho = \langle (hacer, PRO); (hacer, lo) \rangle$
+76') $\rho = \langle (hacer, PRO); (hacer, lo) \rangle$

-These considerations hold at a very local level, and for a-structure.
+These considerations hold at a very local level, and for a-structure (that is, the representation of predicates and arguments).
 More globally, we need to consider V-clitic relations in a wider syntactic context, and constrain the possible dependencies that clitics can establish with otherwise in abstracto potential hosts.
 To this end, we need to make some assumptions explicit.
 To begin with, we will assume that a clitic is ordered (via direct dominance or transitive dominance) with respect to all other nodes within its derivational current (understanding this term as in Uriagereka, 2002; a local monotonically assembled domain / a minimal sub-graph containing the clitic and a suitable host, in this particular case), as per the definition of order above (Definition 11), to be substantially expanded on below (in Section 7).
 We assume that it is the ordering imposed over nodes in a tree that allows for a componential interpretation to be assigned to those nodes.
-If a clitic is not ordered with respect to a given node v, that node v (which may be the root node of an auxiliary tree) does not disrupt any relation within the minimal sub-graph containing the clitic and its closest host (where the length of a trail is measured as the number of edges in that trail21).
-This means, as a provisional observation, that parentheticals (if derived along the lines of Emonds, 1979; McCawley, 1982, via adjunction) should not count as intervening nodes for clitic climbing.
+If a clitic is not ordered with respect to a given node v, that node v (which may be the root node of an auxiliary tree) does not disrupt any relation within the minimal sub-graph containing the clitic and its closest host (where the length of a trail is measured as the number of edges in that trail).
+This means, as a provisional observation, that parentheticals (if derived along the lines of Emonds, 1979; McCawley, 1982, via post-cyclic adjunction) should not count as intervening nodes for clitic climbing, because the clitic would not be ordered with respect to any of the nodes that constitute the parenthetical by virtue of it not being part of the same derivational current as the clitic.
 This is indeed verified empirically: